jbratanov/CleaningData/CodeBook.md

 acceleration and 3-axial angular velocity at a constant rate of 50Hz data were captured, of accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

 The subset of features is related to mean and Standard Deviation measurements for the data collected.
-Original variable names were changed to make them human readable.
+Original variable names were changed to make them human readable.  “tidyData.txt” dataset is create with the average for each activity and subject

 The tidayData.txt file is a space separated dataset which can be read using the following R-programming function:
 ####__read.table(tidyData.txt, header = FALSE, sep = "")__